bookofproofs/bookofproofs.github.io/_sources/history/18th-century/cassini-dominique.md

 * Cassini was humiliated and resigned on 6 September 1793.
 * The Académie des Sciences had already been disbanded in August 1793, despite Cassini's best efforts to prevent this happening, so he could not turn there for help.
 * The National Assembly then took the Cassini map as their own property and when he complained he was arrested and imprisoned on 14 February 1794.
-* Cassini was later released and went to live in the family château at Thury.

 Born 30 June 1748, Paris, France.
 Died 18 October 1845, Thury, France.